 If you want to take a break from the arts to appreciate something more scientific, then a visit to the Observatory will be a pleasant change of pace.
 Located in its own small park, the Observatory houses various astronomical instruments within its museum.

-Being notably further out from the centre of the city, accommodation in Vasastan is typically much more affordable.
-You will have plenty of budget friendly, 3-star hotels and cosy B&Bs to choose from.
+Being notably further out from the center of the city, accommodation in Vasastan is typically much more affordable.
+You will have plenty of budget-friendly, 3-star hotels and cozy B&Bs to choose from.

 The only caveat is being further from the main tourist attractions.
 However, the public transport network can get you around the city in minutes, so it is only a small drawback.

-Stay In Vasastan If you don’t mind not being right in the heart of the city; you love browsing art galleries; you want somewhere with a lively, but laid-back nightlife scene; you are looking for places to stay in Stockholm on a budget.🔍FIND BEST HOTELS IN VASASTAN
+Stay In Vasastan If you like local atmosphere; you don’t mind not being right in the heart of the city; you love browsing art galleries; you want somewhere with a lively, but laid-back nightlife scene; you are looking for places to stay in Stockholm on a budget.

 With such a long history and a constantly developing culture, there is tons to see and experience in Stockholm.
 I am certain that, no matter which part of Stockholm you have decided to stay in for your vacation, you will have plenty to keep you entertained throughout your trip.